Hackney carriage: Vehicle design

 Outside of London, the regulations governing the hackney cab trade are different.
 Four-door saloon cars have been highly popular as hackney carriages, but with disability regulations growing in strength and some councils offering free licensing for disabled-friendly vehicles, many operators are now opting for wheelchair-adapted taxis such as the LEVC TX of London Electric Vehicle Company (LEVC).
 London taxis have broad rear doors that open very wide (or slide), and an electrically controlled ramp that is extended for access.

 Other models of specialist taxis include the Peugeot E7 and rivals from Fiat, Ford, Volkswagen, and Mercedes-Benz.
 These vehicles normally allow six or seven passengers, although some models can accommodate eight.
 Some of these minibus taxis include a front passenger seat next to the driver, while others reserve this space solely for luggage.

 London taxis must have a turning circle not greater than 8.535 m.
-One reason for this is the configuration of the famed Savoy Hotel: the hotel entrance's small roundabout meant that vehicles needed the small turning circle in order to navigate it.
+One reason for this is the configuration of the famed Savoy Hotel: the hotel entrance's small roundabout meant that vehicles needed the small turning circle to navigate it.
 That requirement became the legally required turning circles for all London cabs, while the custom of a passenger's sitting on the right, behind the driver, provided a reason for the right-hand traffic in Savoy Court, allowing hotel patrons to board and alight from the driver's side.

 The design standards for London taxis are set out in the Conditions of Fitness, which are now published by Transport for London.
 The first edition was published in May 1906, by the Public Carriage Office, which was then part of the Metropolitan Police.
 These regulations set out the conditions under which a taxi may operate and have been updated over the years to keep pace with motor car development and legislation.
 Changes include regulating the taximeter (made compulsory in 1907), advertisements and the turning circle of 8.535 m.
 Until the beginning of the 1980s, London Taxis were not allowed to carry any advertisements.

 The London Taxis fleet has been fully accessible since 1 January 2000, following the introduction of the first accessible taxi in 1987.
+On 14 December 2010, Mayor of London Boris Johnson released an air quality strategy paper encouraging phasing out of the oldest of the LT cabs, and proposing a £1m fund to encourage taxi owners to upgrade to low-emission vehicles.
+Since 2018, all newly registered taxis in London must be zero emission, and as of December 2023 more than half of the 14,700 fleet is zero emission capable.

 As part of the Transported by Design programme of activities, on 15 October 2015, after two months of public voting, the black cab was elected by Londoners as their favourite transport design icon.